-Now if you don’t know what frequency or pitch are, or how to find the range of your instrument, keep reading.
+Now if you don’t know what frequency or pitch is, or how to find the range of your instrument, keep reading.

 What is frequency?

 Then why don’t we use Hz in music?
-Because Hz were discovered after pitch, and pitch has been the standard since the classical period.
+Because Hz was discovered after pitch, and pitch has been the standard since the classical period.

-So pitch is almost like frequency with the problem that the instruments were tuned by ear or based on other instruments and not by machine.
+So the pitch is almost like the frequency with the problem that the instruments were tuned by ear or based on other instruments and not by machine.

 What are the pitches?